Research

 - the plm package for panel data econometrics

-- and a nice translation manual between Stata and R that uses fixest and data.table as workhorses, but is flexible
+- and a nice translation manual between Stata and R that introduces the fixest package, which is very flexible and also pairs with tidyverse, marginaleffects, and modelsummary (all very useful packages)

 At the end of the day, there is substantial overlap between what these packages can do (some are even partially dependent on others), but they have different function calls and syntax and some are uniquely able to perform certain functions.
 In my experience, you will pick one as your “workhorse” and call on the others when needed.
 Just be careful to keep track of which you are using when!
 For now, here would be my recommendations to get most of what you would want to get accomplished on a day to day basis (more references regarding data input and reporting provided below):